albertogg/albertogg.github.com/README.md

 # albertogg.github.com

 Hi.
-This is my Jekyll personal site, it's hosted using [github gages][pages].
+This is my Jekyll personal site, it's hosted using [github pages][pages].
 Feel free to ask me any questions.

 ## Start the server

-There are is a rake task to accomplish this:

-> remember to `bundle install` first.
+I use the foreman gem to do this.
+Remember to `bundle` before running.

 ```sh
 $ foreman start